-FM O&G has established multiple methods for external communication of safety and environmental information.
-Items include our contractor website, www.fmoilandgascontractor.com, posting of our SEMS plan on the FM O&G ISNetworld Bulletin Board, teacher and local government tours of our facilities and other frequent interaction with public and agency individuals and groups.
+The Company has established multiple methods for external communication of safety and environmental information.
+Items include our contractor website, www.fmoilandgascontractor.com, posting of our SEMS plan on the FM O&G ISNetworld Bulletin Board, local government tours of our facilities and other frequent interaction with public and agency individuals and groups.
 The FM O&G contractor website and posting on ISNetworld allows FM O&G to receive, document, and respond to communications from external interested parties.